If you are the target of repeated contact and attention that you don’t want, you may be a target of stalking.

 - using abusive or offensive words or acts

 Sometimes, stalkers get other people involved to increase the level of stalking.

-Technology like the Internet or mobile phones can be used as a way to harass, intimidate or control you.
+Technology like the internet or mobile phones can be used in an attempt to harass, intimidate or control you.

 This may include: